hlian/hao.codes/_posts/2015-11-30-haskell-treasure-map.md

 >  This is an active field of development!

 Use [stack](http://docs.haskellstack.org/en/stable/README.html#quick-start-guide).
-Earlier this year I would've said `brew install ghc cabal`, but things move fast in Haskell land.
+On older blog posts you'll see people recommend cabal-install, but it's far too easy to corrupt your package database with cabal-install, so I cannot ever recommend it to newcomers with good conscience.

 Stack is

 * A build system for packages that reads off a `.cabal` file and does cartwheels for you.
 Yes, even though Stack is completely separate from the Cabal project, Stack still uses `.cabal` files to describe the package.
 It's confusing.